refeco/perl-Ethereum-Toolkit/README.md

 # NAME

-Blockchain::Ethereum - A low-level Ethereum toolkit in Perl
+Blockchain::Ethereum - A Ethereum toolkit in Perl

 # VERSION